joshuboi77/address-cleanser/README.md

 - Use `--preserve-columns` to keep all original CSV columns in the output
 - Original columns appear first, followed by `cleaned_*` columns with parsed/cleaned data
 - Perfect for maintaining client data structures while adding cleaned address fields

+**Update In-Place Mode:**
+- Use `--update-in-place` to mirror the client's exact input structure with cleaned values
+- Same columns, same order - only the address data is cleaned/standardized
+- Perfect for Fiverr clients or when returning data that needs to plug right back into their systems
+- No extra columns added - address fields are updated with cleaned values in place
+- Works with any column format: separate columns (Address, City, State, Zip) or combined (Full_Address)

 **Example CSV Formats:**